Beyond real blow-up: Masuda detours and complex holonomy: Conclusions on real Galerkin blow-up

-\emph{Nontrivial blow-up equilibria} $u=0, \ z=e_\pm\neq0$, describe asymptotic blow-up profiles at fixed ratios $z=y/x$ between the asymmetric perturbation component $y$ and the spatial average $x$.
+\emph{Nontrivial blow-up equilibria} $u\!=\!0, \ z\!=\!e_\pm\neq0$ for symmetric $\mathbf{b}(\bxi)$ describe asymptotic blow-up profiles at fixed ratios $z\!=\!y/x$ between the antisymmetric perturbation component $y$ and the spatial average $x$.
 See section \ref{Carsye}.
 This addresses asymptotic real blow-up profiles with leading blow-up located at the left or right Neumann boundary of the spatial interval $0<\bxi<\pi$.
-See \eqref{sepm}--\eqref{lepm} for $e_\pm$\,, real eigenvalues, and their real spectral quotient $\lambda=\tfrac{1}{2}a/(a-1)$.
+See \eqref{sepm}-\eqref{lepm} for $e_\pm$\,, real eigenvalues, and their real spectral quotient $\lambda=\tfrac{1}{2}a/(a-1)$.
 In the Poincaré domains $a<0$ and for $a>1$, the equilibria are also real.
-See case 2, $a>1$, of section \ref{Carsye} for blow-up loops and real blow-up stars at nonresonant spectral quotients $0<\lambda\neq1$.
-Although the $1{:}1$ resonant original Fujita case $a=2,\ \mathbf{b}=1$ with $\lambda_1=\lambda_2=-2$ qualifies for linearization, however, the eigenvalues are not semisimple.
-Therefore discrepancies of Masuda detours arise, as described in remark \ref{nonss}.
+See case 2, $a>1$, of section \ref{Carsye} for minimal blow-up loops and real-time blow-up stars at nonresonant spectral quotients $0<\lambda\neq1$.
+Although the $1{:}1$ resonant original Fujita case $a\!=\!2,\ \mathbf{b}\!=\!1$ with $\lambda_1=\lambda_2=-2$ qualifies for linearization, however, the eigenvalues are not semisimple.
+Therefore discrepancies of Masuda detours arise, as described in remark \ref{remnonss}.
 For blow-down variants see case 1 of $a<0$.
 Sign changing real blow-down and blow-up asymptotics $\mathbf{w}$ occur for $|e_\pm|>1$, i.e.\ in the Poincaré domain $a<0$ and for $1<a<4/3$.

 All blow-up equilibria have been real, so far, and accessible by real blow-up solutions.
-The symmetric Siegel domain $0<a<1$, however, first features conjugate complex blow-up equilibria with nonreal ratios $y/x=z=e_\pm$\,, here purely imaginary.
+The symmetric Siegel domain $0<a<1$, however, first features conjugate complex blow-up equilibria with nonreal ratios $y/x\!=\!z\!=\!e_\pm$\,, here purely imaginary.
 By invariance of the real subspace $(x,y)\in\R^2$, these cannot be reached by any blow-up of real initial conditions in real time.
-From a real point of view, therefore, nontrivial nonreal blow-up equilibria are of only mathematical interest from our current limited point of view.
+From a real (viz. limited) point of view, therefore, nontrivial nonreal blow-up equilibria are of mathematical interest, ``only''.
 See section \ref{Carsye}, case 3, anyway.